 The Division of Reproductive Investigation provides the unique opportunity for physicians and scientists to collaborate in the study of reproductive medicine.
 Graduate students and post-doctoral fellows work side by side with clinical fellows to integrate basic and clinical science in all postgraduate training.
 Opportunities for post-doctoral research are contingent upon funding and availability.
 Interested parties should direct their inquiries directly to the principal investigator(s) whose area of interest complements their own.
 Please contact Dr. Elizabeth Bonney for more information about post-doc research opportunities.

-Our department is actively engaged in clinical research and studies are conducted at our affiliate site, Fletcher Allen Health Care (FAHC).
+Our department is actively engaged in clinical research and studies are conducted at our affiliate site, The University of Vermont Medical Center.
 Original investigations are initiated by faculty as well as participation in national Phase III trials.
 Techniques used include the following: Color Doppler ultrasonography, DEXA scans, abdominal CT scans, euglycemic clamps, activity surveys, laparoscopic ovarian diathermy.